noahvezina/computer-algebra-system/README.md

 ### Functions

-Functions are called as an indentifier followed by arguments within parentheses.
+Functions are called as an indentifier followed by zero or more arguments within parentheses.
 There is a set list of predefined functions available for use.

 ```
 >>> diff(my_expr, u)